jaywalked78/vidTranscriber/README.md

 - CUDA Toolkit and cuDNN libraries (for GPU support)
 - FFmpeg (for audio extraction)

+See `system_requirements.txt` for detailed instructions on installing system-level dependencies.

 ### Setup

 1. Clone the repository: